sphinx-contrib/matlabdomain/README.rst

    which is what MathWorks does in their documentation. *Added in Version 0.16.0.*

+``matlab_short_links``
+   Shorten all class, package and functions to the minimum length.
+This assumes that everything is in the path as we would expect it in MATLAB.
+This should resemble a more MATLAB-like presentation.
+Default is ``True``.
+   *Added in Version 0.17.0.*

 For convenience the `primary domain <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-primary_domain>`_ can be set to ``mat``.